gordonan3/ml_fastapi_tests_dz/README.md

 # An example of ML Application with the pretrained model and test.

+This application allows you to determine the tone of a sentence.
+For example: positive or negative.
 An example of English text tone detection with [Hugging Face](https://huggingface.co/) library.